Disney’s Grand Californian Hotel® & Spa

 Guest Rooms

 Standard guest rooms here are a bit small at 353 square feet, but with the hotel’s newest renovation, they did manage to squeeze in a small sofa in place of the table and chairs in many of the rooms, and in some a sleeper chair as well.
 Some of the Arts and Crafts-style look remains in the Tree of Life mural behind the bed’s headboard and the lantern lighting.
-Bedding, made with white sheets and lacking the color pop of a bed runner, is either two queens or a king, but no longer is there a bunk bed choice.
-A granite-top bureau and desk along with a cabinet holding a small refrigerator and Keurig coffeemaker round out the furnishings while overhead is a large flat-screen TV.
-Unlike the Disneyland® Hotel rooms, these do have a balcony with varying views: Standard View of the front of the resort; Woods/Courtyard View of the courtyard, Deluxe Partial View of Disney California Adventure® Park or Downtown Disney; Downtown Disney® District View, a somewhat noisy option; or a Premium View of Disney California Adventure Park or the pools, some of which come with noise from the park.
+Bedding, made with white sheets and lacking the color pop of a bed runner, is either two queens or a king.
+A granite-top bureau and desk along with a cabinet holding a small refrigerator and Keurig coffeemaker, round out the furnishings, while overhead is a large flat-screen TV.
+Unlike the Disneyland® Hotel rooms, these do have a balcony with varying views: Standard View of the front of the resort, rooftop, or parking area; Woods/Courtyard View of the courtyard, Pool View of the pools; Partial View of Disney California Adventure® Park or Downtown Disney; and Downtown Disney View, a somewhat noisy option.

-Double sinks in a taupe granite vanity with a large, backlit vanity mirror sit outside of a commode and tiled shower area (note that there are no longer bathtubs in many of the rooms; tubs are on request only).
+Double sinks in a taupe granite vanity with a large, backlit vanity mirror sit outside a commode and tiled shower area (only some rooms have bathtubs; tubs are on request only).
 Additional amenities include H2O spa bath products, robes, hairdryer, lighted makeup mirror, full-length mirror, turndown service, and an electronic safe.
 View Disney’s Grand Californian Hotel’s Standard View Room on the Glass Slipper Concierge YouTube channel.

 Guests of concierge may access The Veranda concierge lounge located on the 6th floor of the resort, a perfect spot to hang out and enjoy the multiple food services available.
 Wall-to-wall windows open onto the balcony with views of the treetops and the evening fireworks show.
 Specialty Presidential and Vice Presidential suites, as well as concierge guest rooms, include access to concierge; standard one, two, and three-bedroom suites do not, although concierge access may be available to add at time of check-in for an additional fee.

-Breakfast consists of luncheon meats and cheeses, hard-boiled eggs, bagels, coffee cake, croissants, muffins, fresh fruit, hot oatmeal, cereal, and juice.
+Breakfast consists of fresh juice, deli meats and cheeses, hard-boiled eggs, smoked salmon with accompaniments, bagels, pastries, danish, beignets, croissants, muffins, fresh fruit, hot oatmeal, cereal, smoothies, and yogurt parfait.
 Afternoon snacks are substantial with fresh fruit, goldfish crackers, goat cheese caprese salad, tea sandwiches (smoked salmon, egg salad, turkey and provolone, BLT chicken salad), chips and salsa, raisin scones, fruit tarts, lemon shortbread, apple tarts, assorted cookies, and Smucker’s Uncrustables.
-In the evening enjoy artisanal cheeses, crackers, bread, fruit, crudités and dip, and two hot dishes such as buffalo chicken rangoon, pineapple barbecue chicken pizza, chicken nuggets, black bean empanadas, egg rolls, etc. The lounge hosts serve beer and wine at both afternoon and evening services.
-Bottled water is available for the asking, and an espresso machine adds to the enjoyment.
-Evening desserts served from 8:00 until 10:00 p.m. include chocolate chip and oatmeal cookies, macaroons, petit fours, and chocolate-covered strawberries.
+In the evening enjoy artisanal cheeses, charcuterie, hummus, crackers, bread, onion dip and housemade potato chips, fruit platter, and two hot dishes such as beef Wellington, artichoke beignet with marinara sauce, cookies, raspberry tapioca pudding, etc. The lounge hosts serve beer and wine (Jordan Chardonnay, Inception Pinot Noir, Sebastiani Cabernet Sauvignon, Terlato Pinot Grigio, Mantanzas Creek Winery Sauvignon Blanc) at both afternoon and evening services.
+A refrigerator is stocked with bottled water, sodas, and juice packets, and an espresso machine adds to the enjoyment.
+Evening desserts, served from 8:00 to 10:00 p.m., include mini madeleines, orange-vanilla scones, hazelnut and chocolate beignets, strawberry coupe, Jell-O panna cotta, mini tarts, chocolate pate, assorted macaroons, chocolate chip and oatmeal cookies, Mexican wedding cookies, and chocolate-covered strawberries.

 One of the most enjoyable aspects of the lounge is the balcony that runs the length of it with a view of the monorail zipping through the hotel courtyard as well as the Disneyland® Park fireworks.
 Additional amenities include nightly turndown service, Bose Wave music system, and in-room check-in.